xichensf/magical/README.md

 # Input files

-The scRNA-seq and scATAC-seq data sould be preprocessed and labelled.
 Tools for scRNA-seq and scATAC-seq data processing are widely available, e.g. Seurat, ArchR.
 We realize that researchers may have different preference on data processing especially when there are multiple conditions, batches and samples involved.
-We will not talk about data integration here.
-Instead, we provide a R script to show how to prepare input files for MAGICAL based on the intergated single cell data.
-MAGICAL only needs gene symbols, peak coordinates, read count and cell meta information.
+MAGICAL only needs gene symbols, peak coordinates, read count and cell meta information like cell type, sample/subject ID and sample group/condition.
 These information is very fundamental and should be easily obtained from a single cell multioimc dataset.
+We provide a R script to demo how to extra the following input files for MAGICAL from the intergated single cell data.

+**Cell type**:

+The scRNA-seq and scATAC-seq data sould be preprocessed and cell type labelled.
+MAGICAL infer regulatory triads for each cell type.
+Therefore, users need to specificy one cell type and then obtain use the provided R script to prepare the following input files.

-**scRNA-seq Input files**:
+**scRNA-seq files**:

 *Read count table*: A three-column matrix with *gene index*, *cell index*, and *RNA read count*